SpaceAceMonkey/dotenv-for-fish/README.md

 &nbsp;

+# What?
+Load shell variables from .env files.
+As a bonus, unset and cleanup those variables when you're done, so they don't clutter up your shell.

+&nbsp;

 # Why?
 It is common in Linux and Linux-like shells to store key=value pairs in files which can be easily loaded into the shell's environment.
 Personally, I deal with dozens of projects on a daily basis which require login credentials, configuration variables, and other information to exist in the shell environment\*.
 If they do not, the software will not work.
 When developing those applications, I need an easy way to load the required variables into the shell.

 In bash, this is solved by `source .env`.
 Fish, however, does not use the "key=value" format that bash uses for setting environment variable.
 If you attempt to `source` a standard .env file in fish, you will generate errors.
 The fish function in this repository solves that problem.

 \* This is for development purposes, and all sensitive information is fake.

+&nbsp;

+## Quick start
+> source dotenv.fish

+> dotenv

+I mean, yeah.
+That's pretty much it.
+If you know what .env files are, you're ready to go.

 &nbsp;